German Beginners Fast Track (Level 1)

 Lengths: 10 weeks (60 learning hours)

 This course requires a minimum of 8 and it can have up to a maximum of 16 students.
-Course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.
+The course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.

-Term runs from January to March.
+Term runs from April/May to July.
 The full course comprises 60 learning hours.
 Lessons are four hours long and take place once a week.
-There is a half hour lunch break.

 No previous knowledge of German is required.
 The course is suitable for absolute beginners.